Nate-Wessel/how2osm/readme.md

 ![The iD Editor, with a closed way (polygon) drawn and tagged](./images/iD-building.png)

 I can now see the tag I've added to this way (`building=yes`), along with some blanks for suggested tags that often accompany the `building=*` tag.
-For more information on any of these, you can click the "i" button to get a detailed description of the tag.
+For more information on any of these, you can click the "i" button to get a detailed description of each tag.
+It's OK to leave these tags blank.

 For now, I'm happy with this edit and want to save it.
 I hit the "Save" button in the top right.
 Changes to the map are made in "changesets" and each one needs some description.
-I'll add a brief description for this simple edit, and also add a source from the drop-down selector.
+I'll add a brief description for this simple edit, and also add a source for the information I've added, selected from the drop-down selector.
 Adding a description and a source helps future editors understand something about the context of my edit.

 ![The iD Editor, saving a changeset](./images/iD-save.png)